Paul Blomfield: Early life

 Blomfield was a trustee of Sheffield City Trust from 1994 to 1997, and its chairman from 1997 to 2008.
 In this role he was responsible for the development of Sheffield International Venues, Sheffield City Hall and the Sheffield Festival.
 During his tenure, he oversaw the organisation's expansion into venues such as Sheffield City Hall and the English Institute of Sport.

 Political career

 Blomfield was the Chair of Sheffield District Labour Party from 1993 to 2009.
-He resigned the position to fight the Sheffield Central at the 2010 general election, after long-serving MP Richard Caborn announced he would be standing down.
+He resigned the position to fight the Sheffield Central at the 2010 general election, after MP Richard Caborn announced he would be standing down.